billy1arm/Test/Readme2.md

 the linked executables.
 You must obey the GNU General Public License in all respects for all of the code used other than [OpenSSL][48].

-[^2]: Clang support for Windows is experimental.
-Failure to compile Mangos
-      may also relate to the experimental state of the port.

 [1]: http://blizzard.com/ "Blizzard Entertainment Inc. · we love you!"
 [2]: http://blizzard.com/games/wow/ "World of Warcraft · Classic / Vanilla"
 [3]: http://wowpedia.org/Beta#World_of_Warcraft "World of Warcraft - Classic Beta"